rupamhiot/webhook-repo/README.md

 *******************
 ## Introduction
 Now webhook application is composed of three service layers.
 Web layer, Backend layer, and database layer.
-Nginx served as the web layer, python flask served as the backend, and mondgodb as db layer.
+Nginx served as the web layer, Python Flask served as the backend, and Mongodb as the db layer.
-All are comsed as one service with docker compose yml file.
-Now docker-compose up -d will run three docker containers.
+All are composed as one service with a docker-compose yml file.
+Now docker compose up -d will run three docker containers.
 ## Setup

-* run docker compose  to start the application
+* run docker-compose  to start the application
 ```bash
 docker compose up -d
 ```